Ranked #1 in Bengaluru by Outlook - Best Oncology Hospital

 The HPV vaccine has not yet made its way into the compulsory vaccination and remains an optional choice for a woman to make.
 It is a 0.5mL dose, given intramuscularly.
 Girls in the age group of 9-12 years must be vaccinated.
 Booster doses are recommended at months 2 and 6 for Gardasil™ and months 1 and 6 for Cervarix™ from the initial vaccination month.

 In 4% of vaccination, minor side effects such as fever may develop.
 A catch-up vaccination can be given until age 26 and not more.
 People allergic to yeast, pregnant women, may be contraindicated to take this vaccine.
 At the moment the high cost of the vaccine has been the bottleneck in large-scale immunization, but until a low-cost public vaccination program is drawn out in India, this may prove as the best option considering the cost and psychological burden of cervical cancer treatment otherwise.
-A Routine Pap test seems to be the next best alternative.
+A Routine Pap test seems to be the next best alternative

-The human papillomavirus is known to cause many conditions such as genital warts, respiratory papillomatosis, etc. However, HPV type 16 and 18 contribute to 70% of all cervical cancers worldwide (41-67% of high-grade lesions & 16-32% of low-grade lesions).
-Besides HPV16/18 other strains such as 31, 33, 35, 45, 52, and 58 also contribute to about 20% of cervical cancer.
+The human papillomavirus is known to cause many conditions such as genital warts, respiratory papillomatosis, etc. However, HPV type 16 and 18 contribute to 70% of all cervical cancers worldwide (41–67% of high-grade lesions & 16–32% of low-grade lesions).
+Besides HPV16/18, other strains such as 31, 33, 35, 45, 52, and 58 also contribute to about 20% of cervical cancer.
 Hence, an HPV test is aimed at identifying the type of virus that is linked to cervical cancer.

 An HPV test checks for the presence of viral DNA in the cervical cells.
 It is usually recommended for women age 30 and above along with the PAP test.
 This is called HPV co-testing.
-An HPV test result will usually stated as “Negative” or “Positive”.
+An HPV test result will usually state as “Negative” or “Positive”.
 A Positive test result indicates that you have an HPV that is linked to cervical cancer.
 Both the Pap and HPV test results are used to make a decision regarding the next steps.

 If your Pap test and HPV test both are negative, you will be asked to repeat the tests after 5 years.
 If your test is normal, but you tested positive for HPV, it is possible that your immune system may fight off the HPV, however, you will be recommended to repeat a PAP every year and careful monitoring may be needed.